Basic Photography – Beginner

 Ghost Hunting How-To Section is in the Ghost Hunting Pages

-Do you have that brand new DSLR or have you been using one for a while in auto mode, and you are ready to get better photos?
+Do you have a brand new DSLR, or have you been using one for a while in auto mode, and you are ready to get better photos?
 Are you wondering how to get that milky look on waterfall images when doing your photography?
-Are your pictures blurry in auto mode, and or is the color off?
+Are your pictures blurry in auto mode, or is the color off?
 Well, you have come to the right place.
-Here is where we review everything necessary and quickly get you up and running.
+Here, we review everything necessary and quickly get you up and running.

 We are going to give you homework, so get ready for some practice.
-You will be up and running and create dynamic photos in a very short time.
-We will teach you the basics so you can shoot absolutely anything at all!
-And when you are all done doing great photos, please enter our contest.
+You will be up and running and creating dynamic photos in a very short time.
+We will teach you the basics so you can shoot absolutely anything!
+When you are all done taking great photos, please enter our photo contest.

 Camera Batteries